 Should you be taking a hair supplement?

-August 17th 2018 / 0 comment
+October 16th 2020 / 0 comment

-Could you benefit from taking one?
-If your diet is lacking in key hair health-boosting building blocks such as protein, B vitamins and iron, then quite possibly, yes.
+Could you benefit from taking a hair supplement?
+If your diet is lacking in key hair health-boosting building blocks such as protein, B vitamins and iron, if you are recovering from illness, have been on a diet ot are going noticing hair fall in menopause, then quite possibly, yes.

 A key reason for this is because of the hair’s position in the body’s pecking order when it comes to the delivery of nutrients.
 As trichologist and founder of My Hair Doctor Guy Parsons explains:

-Throw in the fact that the energy requirements of hair cells (the second fastest cells the body produces), and it’s no surprise that hair often falls short of getting the fuel it needs to feel its best.
+Throw in the fact that the energy requirements of hair cells (the second-fastest cells the body produces), and it’s no surprise that hair often falls short of getting the fuel it needs to feel its best.

 Vegetarians, vegans and those leading high-pressure lifestyles that can cause them to eat less than healthily (the dreaded ‘stress-shed’ is one that I’m all too familiar with).
-“Those who eat a vegetarian or vegan diet may benefit from a supplement, as they don’t always get the full spectrum of hair-healthy nutrients,” says Fiona.
+“Those who eat a vegetarian or vegan diet don’t always get the full spectrum of hair-healthy nutrients,” says Fiona.
 “If you’re out in the sun a great deal, or burning the candle at both ends, it can also make sense to add in a hair supplement — as well as gradually adjusting your lifestyle habits.”

-“Low iron can affect blood flow to the scalp, resulting in dry and undernourished hair,” says Fiona.
+“Low iron can affect blood flow to the scalp, resulting in dry and undernourished hair,” adds Fiona.
 “However, it’s very important to have your levels of iron checked before supplementing, as it’s possible to take too much.”

-Biotin (otherwise known as vitamin B7), is a particularly important one.
-“While biotin deficiency is relatively uncommon, taking a supplement containing biotin can really help to strengthen and improve the integrity of growing hairs,” notes Anabel Kingsley.
-“This is because it aids in the breakdown and use of amino acids (proteins) – the substance that forms the bulk of your strands.
-Taking biotin can be especially helpful if you have a low-protein diet as it helps your body to utilise the proteins you ingest.”
+Biotin is a particularly important hair nutrient, especially if you have a low protein diet as it helps break down proteins in your diet into amino acids and make keratin, the substance that forms the bulk of your strands., " says Anabel Kingsley.
+"Biotin deficiency is relatively uncommon but taking a biotin supplement can be especially helpful if you have a low-protein diet as it helps your body to utilise the proteins you ingest.”